-The APPI imposes on PII data owners obligations to respond to individuals' requests for access to their PII data.
-Specifically, upon request from individuals, PII data owners are obligated to disclose, without delay, retained PII data of the requesting individuals.
+The Act on the Protection of Personal Information of 2003, as amended (the APPI) imposes on personally identifiable information (PII) data owners, obligations to respond to individuals' requests for access to their PII data.
+Specifically, upon request from individuals, PII data owners are obligated to disclose, without delay, retained PII data of the requesting individuals (the obligation of disclosure).
 Such disclosure, however, is exempted as a whole or in part if such disclosure would: